BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 * Containerize FreeSurfer as a ChRIS plugin
 * Compile FreeSurfer to PowerPC architecture
 * Utilize Power9 machines on the MOC
-* Add flag in ChRIS internals to denote which architecture to use on the MOC
+* Add a flag in ChRIS internals to denote which architecture to use on the MOC

 # Solution Concept
 High Level Outline: